tambetvali/LaegnaAITraining/Background/README.md

 - local context anchors
 - synthetic and human data mixing
 - simulation modes
+- JSON pipelines
 - and structured Q&A formats

 can be combined to produce stable, generalizable AI behavior — even without large‑scale resources or direct tool integration.